denmo530/Evonify/README.md

 - Personalized Notifications: Notifications are customized to match each user's interests, ensuring relevance and engagement.

-- (TODO) Event Filtering: Users can filter events based on various criteria, such as location, date, and event type.

-- (TODO) Recommendation Engine: The platform provides event recommendations based on user preferences and past interactions.

 - User Profile Management: Users can manage their profiles, update preferences, and view subscription history.

 - Communication Channels: Notifications can be sent via email or text message, based on user preferences.

 - Subscription Plans: Evonify is a SaaS platform where user's can choose different subscription plans to access premium features.

-- (TODO) Event Planning Tool: User's can use the event planning tool to leverage AI to streamline planning of events

 <!-- GETTING STARTED -->